Summary of Significant Accounting Policies

-Basic net loss per share amounts is computed by dividing the net loss by the weighted average number of common shares outstanding.
-Diluted earnings per share are the same as basic earnings per share due to the Company’s net loss.
-Potentially dilutive securities have been excluded from the Company’s earnings per share calculation due to the effect being anti-dilutive.
-The total number of potentially dilutive securities which have been excluded is 6,038,462.
+Basic net loss per share amounts are computed by dividing the net loss by the weighted average number of common shares outstanding.
+Potentially dilutive securities have been excluded from the Company’s earnings per share calculation due to the effect of being anti-dilutive.
+The total number of potentially dilutive securities which have been excluded is 6,808,596.
 (Note 3).

 Recent Accounting Pronouncements

 As of September 30, 2018 and through October 30, 2018, there were several new accounting pronouncements issued by the Financial Accounting Standards Board.
 Each of these pronouncements, as applicable, has been or will be adopted by the Company.
 Management does not believe the adoption of any of these accounting pronouncements has had or will have a material impact on the Company’s financial position or future operating results.
 The Company will monitor these emerging issues to assess any potential future impact on its financial statements.